ChingEnLin/HoGiahLang/README.md

 # 🔧 Work in progress
 # HoGiahLang: The Accounting App

-This is a minimal accounting desktop application built with [Wails](https://wails.io/), [React](https://reactjs.org/), and [TypeScript](https://www.typescriptlang.org/).
-The application allows users to input and save their total assets locally using an SQLite database.
+This is a minimal accounting desktop application built with [Wails](https://wails.io/).
+The application allows users to save and have an overview of their asset distributions.

 Aim to provide a simple accounting application that can be used to track assets and liabilities.
 Ultimately, help everyone to become **hó-gia̍h-lâng**, Taiwanese for rich people 💰.